-House & Family History: A sweet, and relatively small, country house, Rookley Manor has a romantic late 18th century Gothick façade.
-As prince of Wales, King George IV regularly took his mistress, the famous Mrs. Fitzherbert, to Rookley for romantic assignations.
-George's uncle, the Duke of Cumberland, had earlier rented the House (1776-83) as a hunting lodge.
-In the 1840s William Makepeace Thackeray wrote "Vanity Fair" during a stay at Rookley Manor.
-In July 2014 the House, together with 10 acres, was put on the market for £2.95 million.
+• House & Family History: A sweet, and relatively small, early 18th century country house, Rookley Manor is notable for its wonderfully romantic late 18th century Gothick façade.
+In the early 19th century, when he was the Prince of Wales, King George IV regularly took his mistress, the famous Mrs. Fitzherbert, to Rookley for romantic assignations (George's uncle, the Duke of Cumberland, had rented the house between 1776 and 1783 as a hunting lodge).
+In the mid-19th century William Makepeace Thackeray wrote "Vanity Fair" (see "Images" section) at Rookley Manor.
+Thackeray, who had been a friend the 1st Earl of Yarborough, was given temporary residence at Rookley by the 2nd Earl after the death of the 1st Earl in 1846.
+"Vanity Fair" first appeared between January 1847 and July 1848 in "Punch" magazine as 19 monthly installments and was later sold as an enormously successful single-volume novel.
+In 2003 "Vanity Fair" was listed at No. 122 on the BBC's The Big Read poll of the UK's best-loved books.
+In July 2014 the house, together with 10 acres, was listed for sale for £2.95 million.

 Author: NA